luickk/dji_naza_interface_c-/README.md

         50Hz* 0.0025s * 4096 = 512 (relative pulse length)

-To summarize, to control the Naza V2 we need a relative pulse length that reaches from 102-512 (depends on calibration).
+To control the Naza V2 we need a relative pulse length that reaches from 102-512 (depends on calibration).

 Setup